ankor-io-deprecated/ankor-framework/website/ankorsite/templates/tutorial/server/server_step_3.md

     }

 Again we need getters and setters for all of these.
-By now it has become bothersome writing them by hand, so make sure your IDE can generate them for you.

-For testing purposes we can set some dummy values in the constructor:
+For testing purposes we should set some dummy values in the constructor:

     :::java
     footerVisibility = true;
     itemsLeft = 10;
     itemsLeftText = "imaginary items left";

-With this in place we are almost ready to connect a client.
+With this we are almost ready to test our server implementation.
-However we still need to link our view models with the servlet.
+But we still need to link our view models with the servlet.

 #### Configuring the WebSocket endpoint

 We still haven't created a WebSocket endpoint yet.
-The [`AnkorEndpoint`][1] extends the WebSocket API's `Endpoint` class and handles all the Ankor related stuff for us.
+The [`AnkorEndpoint`][2] extends the WebSocket API's [`Endpoint`][3] class and handles the Ankor related things for us:
-It starts an Ankor system, accepts new WebSocket connections, assigns Ankor sessions to them and so on.
+It starts an Ankor system, accepts new WebSocket connections and assigns Ankor sessions to them.

 The only thing that is required of the developer is to overwrite the `getModelRoot` method.
-When called, it should return a new instance of our own `ModelRoot` implementation.
+When called it should return a new instance of our `ModelRoot` implementation.

 The class already exists in the `todo-servlet` module.
-Open `TodoEndpoint.java` and implement the `getModelRoot` method.
+Open `TodoEndpoint.java` and implement the `getModelRoot` method:

     :::java
     public class TodoEndpoint extends AnkorEndpoint {